Note: The UK Impact Investing Market report published 16.9.24 is available here.

 A Journey in Money

 John Wesley once said, “The last part of a man to be converted is his wallet.”
 In terms of faith, money is really where the rubber hits the road.
 For me, it was something of a second conversion.
 I became a Christian in February 1980, and that Autumn I joined the evangelist Ian Knox on a mission at Warwick University as a counsellor.
-In one of his talks his explained that tithing was just the beginning, real giving started when we went beyond tithing.
+In one of his talks, he explained that tithing was just the beginning, real giving started when we went beyond tithing.

 Plan A for my life was to start a business, sell it, and make pots of money.
 Money is a brilliant invention, a means of exchange and a store of value.
 But it has a darker spiritual side and I was in danger of becoming a money addict.
 I wanted to use money to prove my success.
 So starting with this message from Ian, and the Richard Foster’s book “Money, Sex and Power”, God began a process where I learnt to defile money by giving it away and breaking its hold on me.

 More recently, I read Dr Kim Tan’s book “The Jubilee Gospel”.
 What came across to me was that the whole idea of tithing was something of a cop out.
 Jubilee in the Old Testament was in a time when wealth was measured by land and possessions.
 Land redistribution every 50 years prevented excessive inequality.
 Jubilee is not about giving to the poor but about economic justice.
 By New Testament times, wealth was measured in money.
-Jubilee was central to Jesus’ manifesto, work and teaching and his focus was especially around money, personified as Mammon.
-The Sermon on the Mount goes beyond the law and includes radical generosity: if someone want your shirt, give him your cloak as well (Mat 5:40).
+Jubilee was central to Jesus’ manifesto, work and teaching; and his focus was especially around money, personified as Mammon.
+The Sermon on the Mount goes beyond the law and includes radical generosity: if someone wants your shirt, give him your cloak as well (Mat 5:40).
 Giving in the early church was spontaneous, flexible and voluntary.
 Private possessions continued but followers of Jesus did not consider them to be their own.
 “There was no needy among them” (Acts 2:44-47; Acts 4: 32-35).
 This radical approach was missional: the church grew rapidly.

 The Church began to promote tithing when Christianity became the Roman religion.
 The early radical discipleship approach did not sit well with an increasingly rich and hierarchical church.
 Tithing was a more comfortable approach and it changed the relationship between the giver and the recipient: it was no longer about justice but about the rich donor giving alms in response the pleas of the poor.
 It was also only about income, not the redistribution of capital required of Jubilee.